Jørgen Olufsen's House: Later developments

 Olufsen experienced problems with his neighbours whose new houses and additions began to restrict his view of the harbor but he was successful in his ensuing legal action.
 Hamborggård, the long half-timbered residence to the south of Olufsen's stone house, was erected more or less at the same time as Olufsen's mansion.
 It was possibly built by Olufsen himself or his son-in-law, Christopher de Hemmer, who was mayor of Aalborg from 1630 to 1658 and inherited the entire property on Olufsen's death in 1645.
 At the beginning of the 19th century, the owner was Ludvig Stoustrup, a grocer.
 His son, Axel Stoustrup (born 1908), tells us that during his childhood there were five horses there and that during the First World War his family had a cow and hens.
 Niels Søndergaard, a licensed merchant, was also one of the property's owners.
 His and his wife's initials can be seen above the main doorway.

 For many years, the property was known as Ellen Marsvinsgaard but Ellen Marsvin, Christian IV's mother-in-law never had any connections with it.
 She did however own another house in Aalborg just north of Budolfi Church.
 Now a listed building, Jørgen Olufsen's House is a major tourist attraction.
 It was comprehensively renovated in 1938.
-Today the once stately apartments serve as a wine bar and restaurant.
+Today the once stately apartments serve as a wine bar, restaurant and school for creative writing.